evennia/evennia/evennia/contrib/base_systems/ingame_python/README.md

 callbacks, and immortals don't need validation.
 It can easily be changed, either through settings or dynamically by changing permissions of users.

-The events contrib adds three [permissions](https://github.com/evennia/evennia/wiki/Locks#permissions) in the settings.
+The ingame-python contrib adds three [permissions](Permissions)) in the settings.
 You can override them by changing the settings into your `server/conf/settings.py` file (see below for an example).
 The settings defined in the events contrib are: